LCpl Kevin Honaker

 Once transferred back to the United States, Kevin underwent 12 surgeries during his one-year stay at Walter Reed Medical Center.

 Once he regains his freedom and independence in an HFOT home, Kevin says he will have more time to dedicate toward his business.
-The home will also allow Kevin to focus on his other interests which are hunting, hiking, golfing, and working out.
+The home will also enable Kevin to focus on his other interests which are hunting, golfing, and working out.

 Kevin says words could never express how thankful he is toward HFOT’s donors and sponsors who will contribute to the building of his home.
 “I will be forever grateful to everyone who helps me along the way,” he says.